 I’ve spent more time than the average tourist in Shibuya during half a dozen visits.
 This tour helped me understand things hiding in plain sight and how to see my favourite Tokyo neighbourhood from a new perspective!

 My favourites on this tour were the BBQ wagyu, cucumber with miso paste and flounder nigiri.
 SO many incredible flavours to enjoy.

-TIP: 5 years ago I would never have touched unagi ウナギ (eel).
+TIP: Several years ago I would never have touched unagi ウナギ (eel).
 But having read about its health benefits and knowing most things taste amazing in Japan, I tried the unagi temaki pictured below, based on my guide’s recommendation and LOVED it.

-Eat your way around old town Tokyo
+A tour for eating your way around old town Tokyo

 Did you know there is an Edo-era neighbourhood that survived the Great Kanto Earthquake of 1923 and the firebombing of Tokyo during WWII?
 There’s no need to travel all the way to Kyoto or Kanazawa in search of old-world nostalgia, Yanaka has it all!

 The Yanaka area of Tokyo is bound together with a strong community spirit and is laden with small, inter-generational stores selling local specialties in foods, handicrafts, clothing, sweets, and is dotted with ancient temples and shrines.